 Engage with passive candidates

 A passive candidate is someone who is already employed and not actively looking for a new role.
-They can be harder to attract for this reason but great to network with.
+They can be harder to attract or find in your recruitment ATS for this reason but great to network with.
 Instead of approaching them with “Are you looking for a new role?
 Please send me your CV if you are,” try explaining why they stand out to you and the opportunities the job could entail.
 You can also utilise the information they have on their profile to help you personalise your message, this will ensure you stand out amongst the rest straightaway.

 There are other ways of engaging with passive candidates other than directly messaging which include posting on groups (as previously mentioned), building relationships and posting engaging job ads.